 - Foreign Tourists on a short visit to India

-- Also, there has to be an Indian Resident as a power of attorney for the Non-Resident Ordinary account.
+Also, an Indian resident has to be appointed as a power of attorney for the Non-Resident Ordinary account.

 Benefits of an NRO Account

-- This NRI savings account helps the account holders to manage their NRO deposit, investments, and income earned in India.
+- This NRI savings account helps account holders manage their NRO deposits, investments, and income earned in India.

-- NRI can take back the fund to their country of residence (home country) through NRO account.
+- NRI can take back the funds to their country of residence (home country) through an NRO account.
 They can easily transfer USD 1 million a year.
 However, they have to pay Income Tax in India for gains.

-- The account accepts deposits in Indian currency.
-An individual may have some recurring income, such as rent or dividend in India.
+- The account accepts deposits in Indian currency and also allows for inward remittances in foreign currency to be credited after conversion to INR.
+An individual may have some recurring income, such as rent or dividends, in India.

 - With this account, NRIs can invest in India.
 For example, they can invest in mutual funds and Indian bonds.